LivingWord Chat vs Gloo

 LivingWord Chat is grounded in historic Christian orthodoxy from day one.
 Every response is rooted in biblical truth, cites Scripture (ESV) with book, chapter, and verse, and presents a clear Gospel.
 There's nothing to configure — sound theology is built in.

-LivingWord Chat uses Anthropic’s Claude — one of the most capable and safety-focused AI models available, trusted by millions of users worldwide.
-Gloo has developed a proprietary “Kingdom-Aligned Large Language Model” (KALLM).
-While the name sounds promising, it’s not independently benchmarked, and there’s no public information on its capabilities, accuracy, or how it handles edge cases in theological reasoning.
+LivingWord Chat uses Anthropic's Claude — one of the most capable and safety-focused AI models available, trusted by millions of users worldwide.
+Gloo runs Faith Assistant on its proprietary "Kingdom-Aligned Large Language Model" (KALLM), purpose-built for faith-aligned conversations.
+KALLM is a meaningful effort and Gloo has open-sourced parts of it through the AI For The Church initiative, but it isn't independently benchmarked, and there's no public data on how it compares to frontier models on theological reasoning, factual accuracy, or safety in distressed conversations.

 LivingWord Chat is a standalone product.
 Sign up, enter your church info, copy one script tag, paste it on your website — done.
-No sales calls, no onboarding meetings, no ecosystem to join.
+No sales calls, no content upload, no ecosystem to join.

 Crisis Detection & Contact Collection

-LivingWord Chat includes built-in crisis detection (988 Lifeline, Crisis Text Line), configurable prayer/help lines, and automatic visitor contact collection — the AI naturally asks visitors if they’d like someone from the church to call or email them.
+LivingWord Chat includes built-in crisis detection (988 Lifeline, Crisis Text Line), configurable prayer/help lines, and automatic visitor contact collection — the AI naturally asks visitors if they'd like someone from the church to call or email them.
 These features are included on every plan.
-Gloo does not document equivalent crisis response or contact collection capabilities.
+Faith Assistant supports human handoff to staff and volunteers but does not publicly document an equivalent built-in crisis response.

 What Gloo Offers Differently